anguillanneuf/CarND-Vehicle-Detection/writeup.md

 > Here is how my smoothing works: if bounding boxes are proposed for my current frame, I will try to insert each of them to my existing list of cars by calculating the distances between the new centers and the old centers; the ones that get inserted first get smoothed (line 62-256 `Car.py`) and then inserted, the ones that can't be inserted start a new car list, and finally, old car lists that don't get appended get discarded.
 While my `Car.cars` keeps track of all cars, `Car.true_cars` is used for plotting and has tuples of at least length 3, which corresponds to 3 consecutive detections in 3 continuous frames.

+(Perhaps I can relax my logic above and consider 3 consecutive detections in 3 non-continuous frames...)

 I can see how a better U-Net model will make my video better.
-If not, I can relax my logic above and consider 3 consecutive detections in 3 non-continuous frames.
+Currently, my pipeline can fail if the proposed bounding boxes by my U-Net model are too small (which makes the search window strategy too manual) or too bouncy (which causes the bounding boxes centers to jump from frame to frame too much).
+On one hand, I would really love to have a better deep learning model to do the task.
+On the other, I realize that it would mean even stronger dependency of my pipeline on my U-Net region proposals.
+Perhaps the ideal is to use multiple models.